 Electrically heated windscreen is not available when the engine is auto-stopped (p.
-292).
+290).

-The following also takes place when the max. defroster function is active in order to provide maximum dehumidification in the passenger compartment:
+The following also takes place in order to provide maximum dehumidification in the passenger compartment:

 - the air conditioning is automatically engaged - recirculation and the air quality system are automatically disengaged.